the big world

 3 oz (85 g) sugar

-1 oz (28 g) cheese (vegetarians were allowed 3 oz (85g) of extra cheese ration, as they gave up their meat ration)
+1 oz (28 g) cheese (vegetarians could have 3 oz (85g) of extra cheese because they did not use their meat ration)

 3 oz (85 g) sweets